Bisphenol A (BPA)

 Another phenol, octylphenol, when given during development, has adverse effects on fat metabolism in pregnant rats (Kim et al. 2015).
 In tadpoles, octylphenol exposure influenced gene expression levels related to fat digestion and absorption, and altered the structure and composition of the gut microbiome (Liu et al. 2020).

 Exposure to nonylphenol during development leads to higher fasting blood glucose levels in male offspring rats, and increased body weight as well (Yang et al. 2017).
 Rats exposed to nonylphenol and given a high-sucrose/high-fat diet gained more weight and had glucose intolerance, higher fasting blood glucose levels, lower levels of insulin and leptin, and fewer/smaller islets (Yu et al. 2018).
-In zebrafish, exposure to nonylphenol affected the expression of genes associated with fatty liver, metabolism, immune response, and oxidative stress (Huff et al. 2019).
+In zebrafish, exposure to nonylphenol affected the expression of genes associated with fatty liver, metabolism, immune response, and oxidative stress (Huff et al. 2019), and promotes weight gain when exposed during development (Kassotis et al. 2022).

 Are Bisphenol-based BPA Substitutes Safe?

 No. BPS and BPAF, for example, are associated with an increased risk of type 2 diabetes in humans (Duan et al. 2018).
-According to a review, BPA substitutes appear to affect human health, especially in relation to obesity (Andújar et al. 2019).
-In fact, BPS appears to be even worse than BPA regarding obesity-related health effects (e.g., Martínez et al. 2020; reviewed by Thoene et al. 2020).
+BPA substitutes appear just as bad or maybe worse than BPA regarding obesity (Andújar et al. 2019; Oliviero et al. 2022; Martínez et al. 2020; Thoene et al. 2020).

 A cross-sectional study of youth using NHANES data in the years from 2013-2016, as BPA was replaced by BPS and BPF, found that BPA, BPS, and BPF were detected in 97.5%, 87.8%, and 55.2% of samples, respectively.
 BPS levels were associated with an increased prevalence of general and abdominal obesity.
 BPF detection (vs not detected) was associated with an increased prevalence of abdominal obesity and BMI.
 On the other hand, BPA and total bisphenols were not statistically significantly associated with general obesity, abdominal obesity, or any body mass- related measure (Jacobson et al. 2019).